qiuzhanghua/shiro-demo/README.md

 # shiro-demo
-learn shiro with spring boot
+Learn shiro with spring boot

-copy from internet
+Copy from internet

-please add mysql account of app with password app, and create a database app.
+Please add mysql account of app with password app, and create a database app.

-and uncomment @Test of com.example.ShiroDemoApplicationTests.addUser, run test to add user data.
+And uncomment @Test of com.example.ShiroDemoApplicationTests.addUser, run test to add user data.

-have a lot of mess.

-I have not refactor it.
+There is mess, I do NOT refactor anymore.